 Long Term Conditions - Nurse Led Clinic

-On Tuesdays 8:30am–5:00pm and on alternative Wednesday 5pm-6:30pm we offer a nurse clinic for the following long-term conditions:
+On Tuesdays 8.30am-5.00pm, we offer a nurse clinic for the following long-term conditions:

 The Kaipara Medical Centre is involved in CarePlus - a primary health care initiative targeting people with high health need due to chronic conditions, acute medical or mental health needs, or terminal illness.
 Talk to your GP or Nurse about how CarePlus affects you and your treatment.